blog

 The alternative trekking route to Machu Picchu is via Salkantay Pass. | Mark Tipple

-How hard is it?
-Can the average trekker do it?
+How hard is the Inca Trail?
+Can the average trekker complete it?

 Preparation: Physical Fitness